Teaching and Research in immunogenetics, evolution, population genetics and anthropology

-Head of the Anthropology Unit of the Departement of Genetics and Evolution (UA-GENEV)
+- Head of the Anthropology Unit (UA) of the Dpt of Genetics and Evolution (GENEV)

 My main scientific interest is to understand the genetic diversity of human populations in an evolutionary context: how to explain the differences and resemblances currently observed between individuals within populations and between populations worldwide?
 What does this genetic variation tell us about, on one hand, the history of our species and, on the other hand, the molecular evolution of different regions of our genome?

 The major histocompatibility complex in humans, HLA, is the focus of my investigations.
 It is both the most polymorphic locus of our genome and the most directly involved in the adaptive immune response and the rejection of tissular transplants.
 Therefore, it is not only interesting for research in human evolution, but also for the understanding of genetic susceptibility or resistance to diseases and for the search of compatible bone marrow or organ donors for patients needing a transplant.
 Our research is thus also motivated by public health issues.

 Since 1996, my group, with Dr José Nunes, plays an important role in the international coordination of research on the molecular diversity of the HLA system within the framework of successive International HLA and Immunogenetics Workshops (IHIW).
 Since 2009, we also lead HLA-NET (http://hla-net.eu), a large European network aiming at implementing population data, standards of analysis, aswell as statistical and computer tools for the study of HLA diversity at the population level.
 Such developments are essential both for analyzing human genetic evolution and for searching compatible donors in transplantation.
 In this context, we closely collaborate with the National Reference Laboratory for Histocompatibility (LNHR) located in the HUG (Dr J-M Tiercy and J.Villard) and the Swiss Blood Stem Cells Foundation which manages the national registries of stem cells donors in Bern.